 Previously the Tri-Nations Cup, with New Zealand, Australia and South Africa, from 2012 Argentina was added to make a 4 team Southern Hemisphere competition.

-In 2016 it has 6 rounds, with each team playing the other twice on a home and away basis.
+In 2017 it had 6 rounds, with each team playing the other twice on a home and away basis.
 The winner is the top ranked team at the end of the competition.

 Sponsorship deals mean that the Championship will have different names in each country:

 Take a look at some highlights of the 2017 Rugby Championship.

 The Rugby Championship is the latest format of what was the Tri-Nations Cup.
 This competition started in 1996 with the advent of professional rugby.
 There were 3 teams involved - New Zealand, Australia and South Africa.